Religious use of incense: Islam

 Incense is used in several events such as the Tahfidh graduation ceremony, and most notably the regular rite of purifying and cleansing the Ka'aba in Makkah.
 It is to perfume the air and uplift the souls of pilgrims.
-According to a hadith of the Prophet Muhammad, the angels love fragrant scents and hate foul smells.
+According to a hadith (tradition of the Islamic prophet Muhammad):

 The first group of people, who will enter Paradise, will be glittering like the full moon and those who will follow them, will glitter like the most brilliant star in the sky.
 They will not urinate, relieve nature, spit, or have any nasal secretions.
 Their combs will be of gold, and their sweat will smell like musk.
 The aloes-wood will be used in their censers.
 Their wives will be hûr al-ʿayn ("lovely-eyed").
 All of them will look alike and will resemble their father Adam in being sixty cubits tall.

-Olive tree leaves are also burnt as incense in some Muslim Mediterranean countries.

 Judaism

 The 'ketoret' is the incense described in the Bible for use in the Temple.
 Its composition and usage is described in greater detail in midrash, the Talmud and subsequent rabbinic literature.
 Although it was not produced following the destruction of the Second Temple in 70 CE, some Jews study the composition of the ancient Temple incense for future use in a restored Temple as part of daily Jewish services.

 Contemporary Judaism still uses aromatic spices in one ritual, the Havdalah ceremony ending the Sabbath.
 In addition, there is a blessing for pleasant smells.